 As far as possible, we like visiting students to follow the same courses as our home undergraduates, this means that for some subjects there will be small classes rather than tutorials available.
 You can select tutorials from a maximum of 3 subject areas; however, in order to achieve the greatest benefit from the Oxford tutorial system, we recommend that you select tutorials from only one or two subject areas.
 The majority of our home students will be taking one subject, with a few taking two or rarely three.
-Given the depth of study at Oxford, even those students taking course such as Philosophy, Politics & Economics will only study two of these beyond the first year.
+Given the depth of study at Oxford, even those students taking courses such as Philosophy, Politics & Economics will only study two of these beyond the first year.
 The courses offered are typically those which will be studied by our home students who have completed the first year of study in that subject.
 Please ensure that you have the pre-requisite background knowledge for the courses you wish to pursue, and ask us if you are not clear about this.
 Please note that if you are accepted for a programme of study, it may be possible to make minor variations, but you would be unlikely to be able to make a complete change of programme.

-Most visiting students take 1 major (8 tutorials) and 1 minor (4 tutorials) per term.
-Please select a minimum of 3 major, and 3 minor choices, listed in order of preference.
-Students on the extended Michaelmas term will normally take two majors, with one starting in September and one starting in October.
-If a course is only available in one term, we will allocate your courses to the correct term in which they are available.
+Most visiting students take 12 tutorials per term, usually organised as 1 major (8 tutorials) and 1 minor (4 tutorials) per term.
+Please select a minimum of 3 major, and 3 minor choices on your application form, listed in order of preference.
+Oxford runs on an annual cycle of lecture, and if a course is only available in one term, we will allocate your courses to the term in which they are available.

 Please indicate, by ticking the relevant boxes, whether you wish to take each course as a major or minor option; if you would be happy either way, please tick both boxes.
 If the course you have selected is in either of Computer Science, Economics or Physics, you should only tick the CS/Phys./Econ.
 Box - do not tick major or minor as this will be determined in consultation with the Director of Visiting Students.
-It is possible to mix other disciplines with Computer Science, Economics or Physics.
-For example, you may wish to study courses in Physics and Mathematics, or Economics and Politics.
+It is possible to mix other disciplines with tutorials in Computer Science, Economics or Physics.
+For example, you might wish to study courses in Physics and Mathematics, or Economics and Politics.
 In these cases, you should indicate whether you wish the subject from the other discipline to be a major or a minor option.
+Please select as many options that interest you, indicating your preference through the ordering of choices.